Parmenidas/PyMobCal/README.md

 When possible I have replaced built-in function with standard python libraries.
 Examples are the random number generator and the rotation routine.
 Examples, reference and more can be found at https://www.indiana.edu/~nano/software/

+# References
+When using this software, be sure to cite the following papers:

+* M. F. Mesleh, J. M. Hunter, A. A. Shvartsburg, G. C. Schatz, and M. F. Jarrold, Structural Information from Ion Mobility Measurements: Effects of the Long Range Potential, J. Phys.
+Chem.
+1996, 100, 16082-16086; Erratum, J. Phys.
+Chem.
+A 1997, 101, 968.

+* A. A. Shvartsburg and M. F. Jarrold, An Exact Hard Spheres Scattering Model for the Mobilities of Polyatomic Ions, Chem.
+Phys.
+Lett.
+1996, 261, 86-91.

+# Major Versions
 * v0.1 - A brand new MobCal!
 * v0.2 - bug fixes
 * v0.3 - improvement in the trajectory method.
 The original algorithm has been replaced by Velocity Verlet.
 Several optimizations to make the code faster.